 It is a great place to get close to nature and take time out.
-Whether you visit Redwood National Park for a day or a weekend, there is plenty to keep the kids amused.
+Whether you visit Redwood National Park with Kids for a day or a weekend, there is plenty to keep the kids amused.
 They may not even want to leave!

-On arrival at Redwood National Park, you might want to make a beeline for Hyperion, the tallest tree.
-This is where things get a little complicated!
+On arrival at Redwood National Park, many visitors want to make beeline for Hyperion, the tallest tree.
+This is where things can get a little complicated!

 It is free to get and quite a simple process.
 Just apply online about two or seven days before you plan on hiking there.
 The lock combination is sent, then you are free to hike the trail and see the world’s tallest trees.

 The trail is moderate and it is a 5km loop with an incline at the end.
-However, due to the permits needed it is a very quiet trail and has plenty of benches for kids and adults to rest.
+However, due to the permits needed, it is a very quiet trail and has plenty of benches for kids and adults to rest.

 It may not have the tallest trees or even the widest trees in the park, but it is definitely one of the most spectacular and magical places to see them.

-As you enter the grove, there is a trail that leads directly to the grove’s biggest tree, the Stout Tree.
+As you enter Stout Grove, there is a trail directly to the grove’s biggest tree, the Stout Tree.
 Due to damage, a viewing platform was added for visitors to keep their distance.

-If visiting in summer, it is best to visit the grove in the late afternoon.
-It is around this time that the sunlight peeks through the darkness of the forest.
-Around that time the sunlight lights up the trees with breathtaking colours.
+If visiting in summer, it is best to visit Stout Grove in the late afternoon.
+It is around this time sunlight peeks through the darkness of the forest and lights up the trees with breathtaking colours.